 Tip 2: Both puzzle feeders and food distributor balls stimulate your cat’s desire to hunt and work for food.

 Tip 3: By rewarding effort with a bite or two of kibble, they prevent your cat from rapidly polishing off an entire meal.
-Please check the feeders after use to make sure your cat is actually eating the recommended daily amount of food.
+Please check the feeders after use to make sure your cat is eating the recommended daily amount of food.

 Location of water bowl

 Many cat owners use divided bowls so they can put food on one side and water on the other.
-Although this may seem as if you’re doing something very convenient for the cat, it’s actually not beneficial.
+Although this may seem as if you’re doing something very convenient for the cat, it’s not beneficial.
 Many cats prefer not to drink water where there is the scent of food.
 In-between meals, your cat may prefer to be able to drink in a neutral area, away from traces of food.
 Additionally, with the divided dishes, food particles may fall into the water making it less appealing and allowing for the growth of bacteria.

 Even if you don’t use a divided bowl don’t place the water too close to the food bowl.
 Choose a completely separate location in the room.
 Place several water bowls around the house to make it convenient for the cat.